Sierra Leone: Sponsor a Student

 Vocational Training in Sierra Leone

-T4U, in partnership with the Yams Farm Community, are supporting a Vocational Training Centre in Freetown aimed at providing opportunities to learn a trade for disadvantaged young women who have had no or little education.
+T4U are supporting Vocational Training Centres in Waterloo, Freetown and Koindu, Kaliahun District, aimed at providing opportunities to learn a trade for disadvantaged young women who have had no or little formal education.

-Currently we have 32 students enrolled in either catering, tailoring or hairdressing.
-Most of the students are young single women with their own children and almost no reading or writing ability.
+Since 2019, 22 students have graduated from the T4U Vocational Training Institute in Waterloo, and we have 92 students currently enrolled across both colleges, in either carpentry, catering, hairdressing or tailoring.
+87% of our students are young women, many of whom trying to bring up children, and for various reasons dropped out of formal education.
 Typically they support themselves through manual labour such as breaking rocks in the local quarry, collecting and selling firewood or selling fish by the roadside.

-Learning a trade can give these young women a sustainable livelihood and remove them from the vulnerability of the streets.
-This college is providing these women with an opportunity to help re-build the fragile economy of Sierra Leone and help 32 families make a life for themselves.
+Learning a trade can give these students a sustainable livelihood and remove them from the vulnerability of the streets.
+This college is providing these women with an opportunity to help re-build the fragile economy of Sierra Leone and help these families make a life for themselves.